Dr. Marvin Stern

 4. LETTERS TO WORTHY STUDENTS.
 (Manuscript)

-Dr. Stern was admitted, June 2009, to the Poets and Writers group at the Harvard Club in New York City and he attended meetings during summer 2009 and plans to continue this participation in the years ahead.
+FILM STORY AND SCRIPT--Dr. Stern was admitted, June 2009, to the Poets and Writers group at the Harvard Club in New York City and he attended meetings during summer 2009 and plans to continue this participation in the years ahead.

 Japan: History and Culture; Advanced Readings in the Great Historians; British History in the Seventeenth Century; Modern Britain; World War I & II; Sociology of Conflict and War; Men and Women of Ideas; The Minds of Dictators; The Minds of Generals; Foundations of the American Experience; Development of the American Experience.